Morikoi/asteroid-blaster/docs/topics/slo.md

 Service Level Agreement (SLA) defines the implicit or explicit contract with users, and what happens when the SLO is not met.

-Learn more in the [Google SRE book chapter](https://sre.google/sre-
+Learn more in the [Google SRE book chapter](https://sre.google/sre-book/service-level-objectives/).

+## Overv